St. Croix River (Maine–New Brunswick): Derived names

 HMCS St. Croix (I81), previously USS McCook (DD-252), became a Canadian ship in 1940 as part of the Destroyers for Bases Agreement.
 It was renamed after the St. Croix River to follow the Canadian tradition of naming destroyers after Canadian rivers while recognizing the shared national history of the ship.

 Dam removal

 New Brunswick Power has indicated their desire to remove the 138 year old Milltown Dam on the St Croix River between St. Stephen, New Brunswick (Canada), and Calais, Maine (USA).
 Currently, New Brunswick Power stakeholders, government officials, the Peskotomuhkati Tribe, locals, and the public are examining this proposed dam removal.
 Milltown Dam removal would restore Salmon Falls between St. Stephen and Calais.
 The Peskotomuhkati Tribe is also advocating for the removal of Milltown Dam and the full restoration of Salmon Falls.
 Milltown Dam was built in 1881 by New Brunswick Power and is the oldest operating hydro facility in Canada.
 Atlantic Salmon, shad, eels, and alewives would all benefit from this dam's removal and ongoing habitat restoration.
 St Croix River oxygen levels would also improve with the restoration of Salmon Falls.
-Milltown Dam could be removed as early as 2022 pending regulatory approval.